 Chile was one of the renewable energy pioneers in Latin America, leading the boom in terms of developing wind and solar farms.
 It continues to be committed to renewable energy with both large and small projects planned from now until 2019.

-TIBA is an efficient logistics operator for the renewable energy industry.
-We have offices on four continents, with Betalink branches in the USA and China, and TIBA branches in countries such as Spain, Mexico, Argentina, Chile, Panama, Guatemala, El Salvador, Portugal, Mozambique and Angola.
-We have an extensive network of specialist agents allowing us to offer a comprehensive end-to-end service.
+We are an efficient logistics operator for the renewable energy industry.
+We have offices on four continents, and an extensive network of specialist agents allowing us to offer a comprehensive end-to-end service.